-Hey all and welcome our website & Travel blog.
-Amanda and Kraig here, Photographers and travellers.
-So to start with let us explain how our story began!
+Amanda & Kraig here, welcome to our about us page, and of course, welcome our website & Travel blog for photographers and travellers!
+To start with let us explain how our story began!
 We met in University studying photography and loved the idea of travel; little did we know at the time, a few years down the line our adventure around the world would begin!
-Our escapades started on a smaller scale, exploring our homeland of England and into Scotland, shortly followed by trips around Europe fueled buy the performance of Ludovico Einaudi who had a concert in a tiny town in Germany.
+Our escapades started on a smaller scale, exploring our homeland of England and into Scotland.
+Shortly after we started taking trips around Europe fueled by the performance of Ludovico Einaudi who had a concert in a tiny town in Germany.
 This inspired us to plan a trip to various towns and incorporate his concert into our tour.
 This is what really gave us the travel bug, we spent a couple of years saving for ‘the big one’ which is currently in action!
 So far between us since we met 6 years ago we have travelled 4 continents and 19 countries with plenty more on the list.

-Its not all been play though we try to incorporate ourselves into the places we travel spend a bit longer explore deeper and get to know the area.
+Its not all been play though, we try to incorporate ourselves into the places we travel spend a bit longer explore deeper and get to know the area.
 We have lived in Australia for two years while travelling to take in the culture, work and save for our ongoing mission to India, Thailand, Vietnam, Myanmar and Iceland.
-Australia has been a bit of a whirlwind on a two year working visa including brute farm work for 5 months picking fruit, weeding onions and picking pumpkins by hand as well as a trip back to England for Christmas.
+Australia has been a bit of a whirlwind on a two year working visa including brute farm work for 5 months picking fruit, weeding onions and picking pumpkins by hand and back to England for Christmas.
 We’ve had various roles in the photography industry while in Australia and lived in two cities for over 6 months a time, Adelaide and Melbourne.
-We also lived on the road in our perfect little campervan, Maurice.
-Maurice will wait for us while we travel around Asia and Europe before we return to travel Australia before we head over to New Zealand to arrange various travel workshops and and expand our business.
+We also lived on the road in our perfect little campervan, Maurice and about us on our journey

 I’ve always had a passion for photography, my first memory of a dream job I wanted was a Travel Brochure Photographer, and I haven’t gone completely off course of that!